timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 07-BOARDS, COUNCILS, AND COMMITTEES/CHAPTER 07-BOARDS, COUNCILS, AND COMMITTEES.md

   * (A) The term "budget" has the meaning given that term in section 231(f) of this title.

-  * (B) The term "defense budget materials" has the meaning given that term in section 231(f) of this title.
+  * (B) The term "defense budget materials" has the meaning given that term in section 231(f) of this title.e

   * (C) The term "proposed transfer of estimated nuclear budget request authority" means, in preparing a budget, a request for the Secretary of Defense to transfer an estimated amount of the proposed budget authority of the Secretary to the Secretary of Energy for purposes relating to nuclear weapons.